- Ages Eligible for Study

-Current alcohol or substance use or dependence (excluding nicotine) of sufficient
+Current alcohol or substance use or dependence (excluding nicotine) of sufficient magnitude

-opiate treatment, but not including self-help groups).
+treatment, but not including self-help groups).

 The purpose of this study is to identify and describe the symptoms of premenstrual syndrome (PMS).
 Women who experience PMS symptoms will complete clinical interviews, self-rating scales, and evaluations of mood and endocrine function.
 A subgroup of women with severe PMS (Premenstrual Dysphoric Disorder or PMDD) will be offered additional research studies that focus on: 1) identifying the endocrine changes that may be responsible for changes in mood and behavior during the premenstrual period, 2) evaluating treatments for PMS symptoms, and/or 3) identifying genetic factors in women with and without PMS.
 Women with recurrent brief depression will also be recruited to serve as a comparison group.